jwlehner/applications/2015-12-15--RCAC/project_description.md

-This project will characterize the human-environment interactions, their nature and intensity on the Milesian Peninsula (southwestern Turkey, province of Aydın) from the prehistoric to the ottoman period.
+This project will characterize the human-environment interactions, their nature and intensity on the Milesian Peninsula (southwestern Turkey, province of Aydın) from the prehistoric to the ottoman period (ca. 5th millennium B.C./2nd millennium A.D.).
 A new intensive survey on the peninsula provides the opportunity to reassess hypothesis concerning hinterland occupation, settlement patterns, interconnection and flows of commodities in this particular setting.
 More generally for the field of archeology, this work will formulate innovative generalizations about the visualization of uncertainty and inaccuracy in time and space - intrinsic to the nature of data - to address human-environment interactions.
 The three principal lines of research encompass :

  1. Focus on traditional narrative reconstructions and their visualization by using data from the extensive and intensive survey of the *Panormos Project* on top of previous research.
 To what extent  and how was this landscape used during different eras?
-How dramatic changes in the landscapes (silting of the Büyük Menderes) associated with complex cultural variations shifted the patterns of human-environement interactions?
+How dramatic changes in the landscapes (silting of the Büyük Menderes) associated with complex cultural variations shifted the patterns of human-environment interactions?

  2. Develop tools (open-source software packages) to explore the analytical consequences of temporal and spacial uncertainty and how they enrich our visualization and consequently our narrative reconstructions.
-How quantification of uncertainties - a sherd dating somewhere between 800 and 400 B.C. - can be integrated  into archaeological analysis and be represented?
+How quantification of uncertainties - a potsherd dating somewhere between 800 and 400 B.C. - can be integrated  into archaeological analysis and be represented?

  3. Leverage the (computational) transparency and reusability of my research to make it easily adaptable and modifiable by other (anatolian) survey projects.

-To achieve this goal, a 9 Month fellowship at RCAC will give me the opportunity to, on one hand, interact with the very rich network of fellows and researchers at RCAC and at the Koç Universitiy bringing expertise and guidance in digital archeology as well as in the material culture from the prehistoric to the
+To achieve this goal, a 9-month fellowship at RCAC will give me the opportunity to, on one hand, interact with the very rich network of fellows and researchers at RCAC and at the Koç Universitiy bringing expertise and guidance in digital archeology as well as in the material culture from the prehistoric to the